 This tour starts from Launceston and includes all transfers to the start of the walk and back to Launceston at the end of the walk

-We pick up all guests on day 1 from their Hotel / Motel between 0700am – 7:20am and proceed to our location to conduct a gear check before we depart Launceston for Cradle Mountain
+We pick up all guests on day 1 from their Hotel / Motel between 0700am – 7:20am.

-We will return you to your Hotel / Motel @ 6:15pm on day 6
+We will return you to your Hotel / Motel @ approximately 5:30pm on day 6

 All food on the walk is provided including snacks but you are welcome to bring additional snacks if you wish.
 We can also cater for different dietary requirements